 Jordan has a M.S. in sustainable systems from the University of Michigan’s School of Natural Resources and Environment, where he was a research assistant at the Center for Sustainable Systems, and a B.S. in environmental studies and psychology from St. Lawrence University.
 He has worked on sustainability issues in Kenya, Costa Rica and across the U.S., and on resource management at the US Department of the Interior.
 He currently works in sustainability consulting.

-Andrew Fang ensures that our resources reflect the newest, most reliable information and that no clean tech news goes unscrutinized.
+Andrew Fang is Content Strategist for CleanTechVerdict.
+In addition to his many contributions, he manages our resource library, ensuring that our resources reflect the newest, most reliable information.
 Andrew graduated from the University of Michigan with a M.S. in sustainable systems and a M.E. in energy systems engineering, and from Northwestern University with a B.S.E. in chemical engineering.
+He is currently pursuing his doctorate at the University of Minnesota.
 He has worked extensively with life cycle assessment, evaluating the environmental impacts of energy, water and vehicle systems.
 He is particularly interested in scalable solutions that will address energy infrastructure challenges by improving the sustainability and resiliency of these systems.

 Contact: We’d love to hear from you!
 To contact CleanTechVerdict, please email us at email@example.com.